Weston A. Price Foundation: Criticism

 The anti-vegetarian and anti-soy views of the foundation have been criticized as "myths" in several publications, for example, Quackwatch describes the foundation as promoting "questionable dietary strategies" and Price's core assumptions as contrary to contemporary medical understanding, and Science-Based Medicine evaluated the medical and nutritional claims of the Weston A. Price Foundation and concludes the website is "one of the worst on the internet" due to misleading and false information.

 Similarly, John Robbins reviewed the history of the Weston A. Price Foundation and provided evidence that Weston A. Price recommended a vegetarian and dairy diet to his own family members.

 Joel Fuhrman has written a series of articles entitled "The truth about the Weston Price foundation" in which he argues the foundation is a purveyor of "nutritional myths", largely because they have failed to update their recommendations in light of contradictory evidence and criticizes advocacy of the health benefits of animal-based fats.

+Mark and Chris Hoofnagle of ScienceBlogs coined the term "Crank Magnetism" in a 2007 article about the foundation.
+The term describes the tendency for purveyors of science denialism and conspiracy theories to buy into many incorrect claims, even when they contradict each other.
+The foundation promotes many pseudoscientific beliefs including: drinking raw milk to help with diabetes, using magnets to treat stroke victims, root canals block the flow of qi through dental meridians, homeopathic remedies, anti-vaccination practices, and that "sunlight is the best thing for melanoma".